-The Digitisation of businesses is one of the major themes of 2019, and although it creates numerous benefits, it proves to produce enormous challenges for companies.
-Nowadays, businesses are under increasing pressure to provide a flawless digital experience in their interactions.
+The digitisation of businesses is a major ongoing consideration, especially in a post-covid world.
+Although it creates numerous benefits, it also produces enormous challenges for companies.
+Nowadays, businesses are under increasing pressure to provide a flawless digital experience in internal operations and for their customers.
 This means that companies born before the digital age must transform radically to remain relevant.
 Those who fail to do so either shrink or go out of business entirely.

-Challenges facing Businesses
+Challenges facing businesses

-Employee pushback - The biggest concern for most companies considering a digital push is employee adoption and how it will impact not only the company’s culture but its organisational structure.
+The biggest concern for most companies considering a digital push is employee adoption and how it will impact not only the company’s culture but its organisational structure.
 This means that employees may feel that their job is threatened by the changes in digital transformation, which isn’t good for morale or productivity.

-Lack of expertise leading the company through the transformation - Digital transformation will come with a collection of technical challenges and businesses need to be equipped with the right strategy and team before leaping.
+Digital transformation comes with a number of technical challenges, and businesses need to be equipped with the right strategy and team before taking that leap.
 Employees who don’t have the expertise in leading the company through the transformation could jeopardise the whole transition.

-Management of budget - It is likely that any business going through a digital transformation will face budgetary constraints that may limit any part of the transformation journey.
+It is likely that any business going through a digital transformation will face budgetary constraints that may limit any part of the transformation journey.
 With this being said, many companies who aren’t prepared for these financial obstacles can undertake severe repercussions and must be financially prepared to make the transition.

 How to overcome the challenges

 Shifting to a digital infrastructure requires a full evaluation of its impact on corporate risks.
 Risks can escalate with each digital improvement, and the complexity of global organisational structures can add unnecessary confusion to the risk management process.
-With that said, Digitised security systems usually encompass the structure as a whole.
+With that said, digitised security systems usually encompass the structure as a whole.
 This means that risks involved in managing the digital enterprise are more comfortable to both identify and handle.